-Complete Potting Soils which include Akadama, Fujiyama Potting Medium, and Kanuma
+Complete Bonsai Potting Soils which include Akadama, Fujiyama Potting Medium, and Kanuma

 Additives or components to make a complete potting medium

-And then we have a selection of items that are normally used as a decoration by themselves or sprinkled on top of a Bonsai soil area to cover over whatever you feel that is less pretty called Top Dressings.
+And then we have a selection of items that are normally used as a decoration by themselves or sprinkled on top of a Bonsai Tree soil mix to cover over whatever you feel that is less pretty called Top Dressings.

 Now to make it a little more complicated you can also use some of the above items interchangeably from one category to the next.
 Like using Akadama as a top dressing over the Fujiyama Potting Medium.
 It looks great!

-For those with some experience, try different amounts of each ingredient to formulate your desired potting soil.
+For those with some experience, try different amounts of each ingredient to formulate your desired Bonsai Tree soil mix.

 It's important to remember, however, that Bonsai potting soil has an entirely different texture than does store bought potting soil.